 Do political institutions shape economic policy?
-Our empirical results summarized in Table 16, strongly suggest that the answer is yes.
-Empirically, presidential regimes are associated with smaller governments than parliamentary regimes, a smaller response of spending to income shocks, and a stronger post-election cycle but a weaker pre-election cycle, and smaller budget deficits.
-Majoritarian elections are associated with smaller welfare programs than proportional elections; they also have smaller spending responses to events, a stronger pre-election cycle in taxes and smaller budget deficits.
+Our empirical results, summarized in Table 14, strongly suggest that the answer is yes.
+Empirically, presidential regimes are associated with smaller governments than parliamentary regimes, a smaller response of spending and of the budget surplus to income shocks, a stronger post-electoral cycle, and a weaker pre-election cycle in social transfers and revenue.
+Majoritarian elections are associated with smaller welfare programs than proportional elections, smaller spending responses to economic events, and a weaker electoral cycle in social transfers.
 Several of these empirical regularities, those marked in black and bold, are in line with the first wave of theory discussed in Section 2.
 But others, marked in gray and bold, are still awaiting a satisfactory theoretical explanation.
-This applies particularly to the results indicating institution-dependent adjustments of policy to different events and the results regarding the deficit.
+This applies particularly to the results indicating institution-dependent adjustments of policy to economic and political events.

 These are promising first steps in a research program.
 Much work certainly remains, however.
 One direction is clearly to refine the theory of policy.
 As noted, the empirical results on the adjustment of spending are in search of a theory.
 To understand them, we need dynamic rather than static models of institutions and policy.
-Dynamic models are obviously also necessary to understand the behavior of government deficits.
+Dynamic models are obviously also necessary to better understand the behavior of government deficits.

 On the policy side, we have concentrated on government spending.
 It would be interesting, and certainly feasible, to study other policy instruments - such as the structure of taxation, including trade policy - with similar methods.
 On the institutional side, one should study the effect on policy of more detailed constitutional features; for instance, different types of checks and balances, or different types of confidence requirements.

 This suggests another direction of research, namely refined measurement of political institutions.
 In some cases, this will involve a mere, but time-consuming, compilation of data from existing sources.
 One example would be to collect panel data for continuous measures of the two aspects of the electoral rule discussed in Section 2: district size and the electoral formula.
 In other cases, better measures will require the collection of new primary data.
-An example would be to try and find continuous or multidimensional measures of checks and balances in different political regimes.11 As this may be a labor-intensive and open-ended task, it is important to use theory as a guide.
+An example would be to try and find continuous or multidimensional measures of checks and balances in different political regimes.
+As this may be a labor-intensive and open-ended task, it is important to use theory as a guide.